 Joshua Foo is a self-taught photographer based in Sydney, Australia.
-His warm-toned photos often feature tiny figures wandering through larger-than-life landscapes and sky-high views of vast oceans — and thousands of Instagram users are beginning to take note!
-We caught up with Joshua to learn more about his creative process, the way he tells stories through photography, and the themes he incorporates into his photos.
+His warm-toned photos often feature tiny figures wandering through larger-than-life landscapes, as well as sky-high views of vast oceans, and thousands of Instagrammers are beginning to take note!
+We caught up with Joshua to learn more about his background, creative process, and storytelling goals.

 How and why did you begin taking photographs?